electricimp/imp-central-impt/CommandsManual.md

 Project File references a Device Group ("development" or "pre-factory" - **TBD** - types of Device Group only) and, correspondingly, the Product which contains that Device Group.

 Project File may affect commands called from the directory where the file is located.
-Device Group, Product, Deployment, source files referenced by Project File may be assumed by a command, if they are not specified explicitly.
+Product, Device Group, Devices, Deployment, source files referenced by Project File may be assumed by a command, if they are not specified explicitly.

 ## Commands Description

 In alphabetical order.

+### Account Manipulation Commands

+**TBD**

 ### Build Manipulation Commands